-The CCB is to enable the banking system to withstand future periods of stress and requires banks to maintain an additional buffer equal to a minimum of 0.625 per cent. of risk-weighted assets (for the 2016 calendar year), 1.25 per cent. (for the 2017 calendar year), 1.875 per cent. (for the 2018 calendar year) and 2.50 per cent. (from 2019 calendar year onwards).
-There will be no CCB prior to the 2016 calendar year.
+The CCB is to enable the banking system to withstand future periods of stress and requires banks to maintain an additional buffer equal to a minimum of 1.875 per cent. (for the 2018 calendar year) and 2.50 per cent. (from 2019 calendar year onwards).
 If there is excess credit growth in any given country resulting in a system-wide build-up of risk, a CCyB within a range of 0.0 per cent. to 2.5 per cent. of risk-weighted assets will also apply to the minimum CET1, Tier 1 and total capital ratio (as increased by the capital conservation buffer).
 The CCyB is determined as the weighted-average of the prevailing CCyB rates applied in the jurisdictions in which the relevant banking institution has credit exposures.
 BNM will communicate any decision on the CCyB rate up to 12 months before the date from which the rate applies.

-For capital buffer for domestic systemically important banks, BNM will assess at a later date the need to require large banking institutions to operate at higher levels of capital, commensurate with their size, extent of cross-border activities and complexity of operations.
+For the capital buffer for domestic systemically important banks, BNM will assess at a later date the need to require large banking institutions to operate at higher levels of capital, commensurate with their size, extent of cross-border activities and complexity of operations.